Tomm0017/rsmod/README.md

 ## Creating Your First Plugin

 -   Creating your first plugin is super simple!
-Scripts are written in **KotlinScript**.
+Plugins are written in **KotlinScript**.
     Here are the instructions for how you would create a few different plugins.

     Before we begin...
     -